sambayless/monosat/README.md

 ### Acknowledgements

-MonoSAT was made possible by the use of several open-source projects, including the afore-mentioned [MiniSat], as well as a high-performance [dynamic maximum-flow algorithm] by Pushmeet Kohli and Philip Torr, Emil Stefanov's implementation of [Disjoint Sets], a [Link-Cut Tree] implementation by Daniel Sleator, and a [computational geometry library] by Chelton Evans.
+MonoSAT was made possible by the use of several open-source projects, including the afore-mentioned [MiniSat], as well as a high-performance [dynamic maximum-flow algorithm] by Pushmeet Kohli and Philip Torr, Emil Stefanov's implementation of [Disjoint Sets], and a [Link-Cut Tree] implementation by Daniel Sleator.

 [monotonic theories]: http://www.cs.ubc.ca/labs/isd/Projects/monosat/smmt.pdf
 [FORMAT]: FORMAT.md